 Supplementing with creatine has been shown to significantly increase the concentration of creatine in muscle.
-Remember that, in muscle, creatine is found as creatine phosphate and can act as a phosphate donor.
-Our body's energy currency - a molecule called Adenosine Tri Phosphate, or ATP - happens to use phosphate to power certain cellular processes.
+Remember that—in muscle—creatine is found as creatine phosphate and can act as a phosphate donor.
+Our body's energy currency—a molecule called Adenosine Tri-Phosphate, or ATP—used phosphate to power certain cellular processes.

 During exercise (and other activity), ATP is broken down to Adenosine Di-Phosphate (ADP), where it loses one of its phosphate molecules.
 The loss of this phosphate essentially provides the energy to power your cells during any activity, including exercise.

 As your ATP stores become depleted, performance can suffer.
 Creatine phosphate can help restore ATP by donating its phosphate to ADP to reform ATP.
 In this way, creatine can help improve performance and has also been shown to increase strength and power.